-Natural stone and engineered stone are both popular choices when it comes to selecting finishes for kitchens, bathrooms and custom made furniture.
-The final decision as to which to choose will depend on individual preference as they both have advantages and disadvantages.
+Natural stone and engineered stone are both popular choices when it comes to selecting finishes for kitchens, bathrooms and custom-made furniture but how do we decide which one to choose?
+Well, the final decision will depend on individual preference since they both have advantages and disadvantages.

 Exceptionally unique with no two pieces alike, this group of stone include Marble, Granite, Travertine and Quartzite.
 Natural stone is perfect for cladding walls, floors, bathrooms, kitchens, worktops, stairs, etc.

 Book-matched marble wall cladding and natural stone benchtop.

 Some of the advantages of using natural stone are:

 There is no doubt that natural stone exudes elegance and luxury, and it can totally transform a space by adding an incredible wow factor.
 Some stones are like pieces of art due to the fascinating, rich colours, natural textures, patterns and veining throughout.